pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 3.0.0 =
+* Revamped the plugin settings page, now featuring Basic and Expert modes.
+* Added controls to filter options and display only the changed ones.
+* Added notification of unsaved changes.

 = 2.17.0 =
 * New "Error Page" option to define custom error page.

 = 2.16.1 =
-* Fix XSS on the Appearance tab of plugin settings.
+* Fix XSS on the Appearance section of plugin settings.

 = 2.16.0 =
 * New "Custom CSS" option to apply custom CSS to the input HTML document.